ytausky/gbbinutils/README.md

-# gbas
+# gbbinutils

-An assembler for Game Boy.
+Assembler and linker for Game Boy.

 ## Note

-gbas is not ready for prime time yet.
+gbbinutils is not ready for prime time yet.
 I recommend you do not use it for any serious project.